 • Children are born without kneecaps.
 They appear only at the age of 2-6 years.

-• If one of the identical twins is missing one or another tooth, as a rule, the same tooth is missing in the other twin.
+• If one of the identical twins is missing a particular tooth, as a rule, the other twin will also be missing the same tooth.

-• The surface area of human lungs is roughly the size of a tennis court.
+• The surface area of human lungs is approximately equal to the area of a tennis court.

 • On average, a person spends 2 weeks kissing in his entire life.

-• Leukocytes in the human body live 2-4 days, and erythrocytes - 3-4 months.
+• Leukocytes live in the human body for 2-4 days, and red blood cells - 3-4 months.

 • The strongest muscle in the human body is the tongue.

-• The size of a human heart is approximately equal to the size of his fist.
-The weight of an adult heart is 220-260 grams.
+• The size of a person's heart is approximately equal to the size of his fist.
+The weight of an adult human heart is 220-260 grams.

 • From the moment of birth, there are already 14 billion cells in the human brain, and this number does not increase until death.
-On the contrary, after 25 years it is reduced by 100 thousand per day.
+On the contrary, after 25 years it decreases by 100 thousand per day.
 In the minute you spend reading a page, about 70 cells die.
-After the age of 40, brain degradation accelerates sharply, and after 50, neurons (nerve cells) dry out and the volume of the brain shrinks.
+After 40 years, brain degradation accelerates sharply, and after 50, neurons (nerve cells) dry out and brain volume decreases.

-• At birth, there are about 300 bones in the body of a child; in adulthood, there are only 206 of them.
+• At birth, a child’s body contains about 300 bones; in adulthood, there are only 206.

-• The human small intestine during life has a length of about 2.5 meters.
-After his death, when the musculature of the intestinal wall relaxes, its length reaches 6 meters.
+• The human small intestine during life is about 2.5 meters long.
+After his death, when the muscles of the intestinal wall relax, its length reaches 6 meters.

 • The right lung of a person holds more air than the left.

-• An adult takes approximately 23,000 breaths (and exhalations) a day.
+• An adult takes approximately 23,000 breaths (and exhalations) per day.

 • The smallest cells in a man's body are sperm cells.